 The CSCS Green Labourer Card allows individuals to work on construction sites in entry-level positions.
 It is issued as part of the Construction Skills Certification Scheme (CSCS) and is valid for 5 years.

 The CSCS Labourer Card shows employers that you have acquired the necessary health and safety knowledge through training courses and are aware of best practices on a construction site.
 The work of a labourer tends to be more physical in nature and doesn't require advanced skills.

 A CSCS Card is required by many employers for compliance purposes, but it is not a legal requirement.
 Nevertheless, we strongly recommend it if you wish to work in the construction industry as a labourer, since most building sites require a valid CSCS Labourer Card.

-To be eligible for a Green CSCS Labourer card, you need to be at least 16 years old, have attended the required course and have passed the Health and Safety Assessments.
+To be eligible for a Green CSCS Labourer card, you need to be at least 16 years old and have attended the Green CSCS Labourer Card Health and Safety Awareness Training Course.

-Attend and pass CITB'S Health and Safety Awareness Course
+Green CSCS Labourer Card Health and Safety Awareness Training Course

 - Health and Safety Act

 - Preventing accidents

 The course is run over 1-day and is assessed by a multiple choice exam at the end, as well as your overall class participation.
 You will need your certificate as part of your application for your CSCS Green Labourer Card.